thecloudgarage/eks-anywhere/powerprotect/powerprotect-blog-end-to-end.md

 SA_NAME="powerprotect"
 kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep ${SA_NAME} | awk '{print $1}')
 ```
-* Add the c4-eksa1 as an Asset in PPDM-Kubernetes
+* Add the EKS Anywhere cluster as an Asset in PPDM-Kubernetes
 * Once the discovery if fully complete, create the protection policy for sock-shop namespace and backup
 * Delete the sockshop resources
 ```